 The SMMU considers all incoming writes to be Data, even if the client device marks the incoming write as Instruction.
 This is done on input, prior to any translation table permission checks.
 In addition, STE.INSTCFG and SMMU\(S\)GBPA.INSTCFG can only change the instruction/data marking of reads.

-If an implementation provides INST and PRIV as output attributes to the memory system, they are fixed to Data, Privileged.
-This includes:
+If an implementation provides INST and PRIV as output attributes to the memory system, then: